ChiChou/mistune/index.md

 As the exploit was not really targetting WebKit itself, protections like Gigacage, PACCage, StructureID Randomization are not the main concerns.

 Instead, it totally relied on Objective-C runtime to build all the primitives.
 Objective-C had introduced several little-known protections before it, including runtime obfuscation and randomization.
-The exploit has bypassed some of them at the time of the competition.
+The exploit has bypassed some of them at the time of the contest.

 Glad to see some new improvements by 14.5 effectively stops many of them after the report.